 - the cost of medical assistance given to the beneficiary, from the funds remaining.

 The income must be deposited into the trust account during the month in which it is received, and the trustee must make distributions from the trust account no later than the last day of the following month.

-HHSC does not deduct any costs of trust administration in determining the amount of the beneficiary's income that must be applied to the cost of medical assistance given to the beneficiary.
-HHSC determines the amount that must be applied to the cost of medical assistance given to the beneficiary based on the beneficiary's total income, including any income that is not diverted to the QIT.
+HHSC does not deduct any trust administration costs in determining the amount of the beneficiary's income that must be applied to the cost of the beneficiary's medical assistance.
+Also, HHSC determines the amount that must be applied to the cost of the beneficiary's medical assistance given based on the beneficiary's total income, including any income that is not diverted to the QIT.
 If there are funds still in the trust account after the above distributions are made, such funds may be applied to the cost of trust administration.